IsaacWoods/poplar/book/userspace/platform_bus.md

 include a framebuffer "device" provided by a driver for a graphics-capable device, a power-management chip built into the platform, and USB devices, respectively.

+Each device is allocated a numerical ID.
+Devices can be organised into tree-like hierarchies based on various parent-child relationships.
+For example, one such relationship exists between each object and the device representing its parent bus.
+Numerical IDs allow multiple relationships of this nature to exist, if the implementation desires.

 Devices are described by a series of properties, which are typed pieces of data associated with a label. **Device properties** are used to identify devices, and are given to every device driver that claims it may be able to drive a device. **Handoff properties** are only transfered to a driver once it has been selected to drive a device, and can contain handles to kernel objects needed to drive the device.
 These handles are transferred